Build a Multilingual Local Voice Journal App with FastAPI and Whisper (Beginner Guide)

 )

-Frontend Walkthrough
+Frontend walkthrough

-User settings are stored in localStorage (wj-settings) and applied to each transcription request:
+Settings-driven transcription.
+User settings live in localStorage (wj-settings) and are

 navigator.mediaDevices.getUserMedia({ audio: true })MediaRecorderFormDataupload to/api/transcribe

-Clicking Generate title & tags calls:
+Generate title and tags.
+Clicking Generate title & tags calls POST /api/generate-metadata,

 Microphone